Guardian Heroes HD Remix (XBox 360): A Classic Sega Saturn Beat-Em-Up Reborn!

 - AGI: Agility works much like the Dexterity does in most RPG’s, sans the evasive bonus.
 The AGL stat improves movement and attack speed.
 It won’t help with charging up spells but it will help you execute and recover from moves faster so you’re less vulnerable.
 This one is a key stat for melee high-combo builds.

 - LCK: The elusive Luck stat is awesome because it randomly grants you critical attacks and damage reductions.
 LCK is a versatile skill that can help Nicore and Randy in particular be less squishy and deal out more damage.
+This stat may also impact parrying and blocking.

 The right stats can make all the difference.
 LCK alone has saved my behind.
 With INT, I can destroy many baddies at once and survive longer.
 These are my stats of choice since I prefer playing caster types.